best peak district views cover photo

 watch the sunset over the peak district

-More unforgettable views await at Stanage Edge – an impress gritstone ridge that extends for 4-miles amid the stunning Hope Valley landscapes.
-This spot was made famous after an iconic scene in Pride & Prejudice that featured Keira Knightley saw her standing there.
+More unforgettable views await at Stanage Edge – an impressive gritstone ridge that extends for 4-miles in the Hope Valley.

-If you’re up to it, I recommend visiting Robin Hoods Cave on Stanage Edge.
+I recommend visiting Robin Hoods Cave on Stanage Edge.
 It’s believed that Robin Hood used this very cave as a hideout and place of refuge.
-We went there for sunset, and it was one of the most unforgettable evenings of all our time in the Peak District.

 6. Cave Dale